o11a-audits/o11a-backend/README.md

 Can we have a convergence property graph that represents the properties that are dependent on other properties, so that if a property downstream of something is contradicted, we can see how it affects the upstream properties?
 Maybe all requirements stem from an underlying invariant (which all stem from an attack vector), so when a property is contradicted, we can immediately trace it back through the graph to see how and which invariant is violated.

+### Managing Functional Purpose

+The functional purpose is the business logic reason for a statement.
+The "why" that statement is there.
+Try to avoid implementation details here, and focus on the business logic.
+"Why" is not "do to the thing is does".
+It is "from the project perspective, what value does this statement provide?", and "what impact would it have on the users or system if it wasn't there?"

 ### Managing Functional Requirements

 One subject may have many functional requirements.
 All functional requirements are distinct and independent of each other.